Best architecture software 2025: We checked out the top CAD tools for architects

 May overwhelm newcomers

 Revit, another Autodesk design tool for architects, is the company’s BIM-oriented offering.
-If you like AutoCAD, but need Building Information Modeling capabilities, this is one of the best architect software programs available.
+If you like AutoCAD, but need Building Information Modelling capabilities, this is one of the best architect software programs available, and it comes at a hefty price: $380 a month or $3,005 a year.

 It has industry utility beyond architecture alone.
-Structural and MEP engineers, and those in construction will also benefit from the 3D architectural software, which enables building design, modeling, and coordination and collaboration features when the team is working on the same scheme.
+Structural and MEP engineers, and those in construction will also benefit from this 3D architectural software, which enables building design, modelling, including coordination and collaboration features when the team is working on the same scheme.

 Designers using Revit work with objects, not a vector between two points.
 That means they can work quickly and with confidence.
 And, just like Autodesk’s Civil 3D, documentation can be streamlined to ease BIM workflows.